Yassinekirat/the-anime-trove/README.md

 bash
 Copy code
 npm start
-Open your browser and visit http://localhost:3000 to view the app.
-Styling
-To modify styles, edit the main.scss file located in the src/assets/scss directory.
-Live Sass Compiler is used for compiling SCSS into CSS in the development process.
+Visit http://localhost:3000 in your browser.

-Usage Guidelines
+🛠️ Usage Guidelines
-Search Anime: Enter the name of the anime you're looking for in the search bar and hit enter.
-The results will appear in the main content area.
+Searching Anime: Use the search bar to look up anime by name.
+Results will appear dynamically.
-Browse Anime: Click on any anime from the sidebar or search results to open its official page on MyAnimeList.
+Viewing Anime Details: Click on any anime to view more information via MyAnimeList.
-Contributing
+🤝 Contributing
-If you'd like to contribute to this project:
+We welcome contributions from the community!

 Fork the repository.
-Create a feature branch (git checkout -b feature-name).
+Create a new feature branch:
+bash
+Copy code
+git checkout -b feature/new-feature
-Commit your changes (git commit -m 'Add some feature').
+Commit your changes:
+bash
+Copy code
+git commit -m "Added new feature"
+Push to your branch:
+bash
+Copy code
-Push to the branch (git push origin feature-name).
+git push origin feature/new-feature
 Open a pull request.
-License
+📝 License
-This project is open-source and licensed under the MIT License.
+This project is licensed under the MIT License.